MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Open the Source Control view.

-1. Select **Publish to GitHub**.

-1. If prompted, to enable the GitHub extension to sign in using GitHub, select **Allow**, and then provide authorization in GitHub.

-1. In Visual Studio Code, select **Publish to GitHub public repository**.
+1. Commit updates and then Push files to the DevOps repo.

-#### Task 2: Create Docker image and push to Azure Container Registry
+#### Task 3: Create Docker image and push to Azure Container Registry

 Complete the following steps to create a Docker image and push the image to your Azure Container Registry.